 If you are looking for a touch of luxury in the famous Barossa Valley wine region, book a few days at Boongarrie.
-This gorgeous glamping tent offer 360 degree views of the property.
+This gorgeous glamping tent offers 360 degree views of the property.
 You can wander down to the creek, relax in the courtyard or in winter sip on a glass of Barossa wine around the fire pit.

-With a queen sized bed and a gorgeous bathroom that has a soaker tub with amazing views you will have everything you need to relax.
+With a queen sized bed and a gorgeous bathroom that has a soaker tub with amazing views, you will have everything you need to relax.
 Prepare dinner in the outdoor kitchen or go to one of the local restaurants or wineries for dinner.

 The Barossa Valley is home to some incredible wineries, restaurants, gin distilleries, cellar doors, and farm gates.
 There’s no shortage of local produce for you to taste and take home.

 Bukirk Glamping in the Clare Valley is a little village of 5 luxury glamping tents and two Fancy Coops.
 You can have your privacy with your own tent, deck and views or you can go away with a group for a weekend together.